yogesh-dhande/pylearn/content/terms.md

 ### Use of Service

-- Python Exercises provides an online platform for users to write, run, and share Python code.
+- Python Exercises provides an online platform for users to read, write, and run Python code online.
+The service is provided as is without any guarantees regarding the accuracy or completeness.

 - You understand and agree that the use of our service is at your own risk.
 Python Exercises is not responsible for any damages or loss incurred while using our platform.